-In 1 Samuel 24:3, And he came to the sheepcotes by the way, where [was] a cave; and Saul went in to cover his feet.
+Re: 1 Samuel 24:3 “And he came to the sheepcotes by the way, where [was] a cave; and Saul went in to cover his feet: and David and his men remained in the sides of the cave.”
 What does it mean to “cover his feet” and why would he not have heard David cutting off a piece of his skirt?

-David showed us the fallacy of such thinking.
-Even though his men felt sure that God was giving David permission to kill or capture Saul by providing this opportunity, David only took enough action to show Saul what he could have done.
-He believed that as God’s anointed Saul had a right to his loyalty and should not be treated in this manner.
+Even cutting off a piece of Saul’s robe caused David to feel great remorse.
+He believed that as God’s anointed Saul had a right to his loyalty and should not have been treated in this manner.
 David was content to bide his time until God provided unmistakable evidence the it was time for him to take over.
 This evidence came in the death of Saul by his own hand.